Moon Monday Issue #63

 Contrast in Apollo and Artemis science; NASA Artemis I Moon mission delayed; Chandrayaan 3 lunar lander launches in August; Masten's lunar night survival technology, and more updates.

 If there’s going to be one stark difference between scientific investigations of our Moon by Apollo missions and upcoming Artemis ones, it will be the study of water ice and other such volatiles.
 Lunar samples returned by Apollo astronauts supported a long-held consensus of our cosmic neighbor being extremely dry.
 Almost four decades later though, technological advances allowed discovering water within lunar volcanic glasses and in apatite mineral samples.
 Around the same time, ISRO and NASA co-discovered relatively large amounts of water ice on the Moon’s poles.
-The Moon turned our not to be bone dry after all.
+The Moon turned out not to be bone dry after all.
 These developments, enhanced by more such sample studies and remote orbital measurements, helped rekindle widespread interest in exploring our Moon both from a scientific and resource utility standpoint.

 Since then, lunar scientists have been trying to understand exactly how water and other volatiles get produced on the Moon, and then get transported from the equator to its poles where they can get sequestered in permanently shadowed regions for billions of years.

 Knowing the exact nature and availability of lunar volatiles is so crucial that even before NASA lands humans on the Moon, a slew of agency-funded robotic missions will take specific measurements to help scientists construct mechanisms governing lunar volatiles.
-Here are some specific and notable examples:

 A mass spectrometer onboard Astrobotic’s first Moon mission this year will measure water vapor at its landing site of Lacus Mortis at 45° N, and note changes in its amount over time.
 Related: Russia’s Luna-27 mission to the Moon’s south pole in 2025 will carry a similar instrument.